 With Halloween around the corner, we thought it was only right to discuss something truly horrifying that plagues our modern design world.
 A real nail-biter of a curse!
 Please, if you’re faint of heart, don’t read on.
 You’ve been warned.

 The term ‘the fold’ refers back to newspaper publishing.
 Once printed, the newspapers would be folded for easy distribution and display and so typesetters and publishers were always keen to keep the most pertinent and eye catching information above this fold (under the Newspaper’s logo) in order to get people to pick them up and buy them.
-Take the following as an example:
+Makes sense, right?

 Well, ‘the fold’ is now a term commonly used throughout web design.
 ‘Above the fold’ denotes the area you can see instantly when you open up a webpage (usually a logo, large image, video, banner or statement), and ‘Below the fold’ describes the complementary information that follows, meaning that you have to SCROLL to see it.

 Now, we’re not entirely sure when this happened (perhaps when smartphones and tablets became more prevalent within people’s’ lives and so the standard screen size formats altered) but rumour started to spread that web-users were AFRAID OF SCROLLING.
 What!?
 Why!?

 We don’t know how many times we’ve heard “the website needs arrows to show people to scroll”, “reduce the banner height as we’re worried users won’t know that they should scroll past it”